 - The Guardian’s age and whether or not the Guardians appointed get on with each other;

 - Have the Guardians made their own Will?
 This would ensure the future safeguarding of the children; and

 - Failing to appoint Guardians in a Will means the ongoing care of any minor children will be decided by the Courts.

-It can be difficult to understand the role of a Guardian.
-Our expert Private Client Solicitors can help to explain their responsibilities and guide you in your decisions when making a Will to ensure that your best interests are protected.
-For more information on the role of a Guardian get in touch today on 01284 767766.
+It can be difficult to understand the role of a Guardian and to be confident you’ve considered all aspects.
+Our team of Wills Solicitors can help to explain all aspects and guide you in each decision o ensure that your best interests and that of your children are protected.